joeljuca/swiss_schema/readme.md

 Well, it's not always that easy.
 Understanding your domain without diving into it is almost impossible, and you'll most probably acquire a better understanding of your domain and the system you're building after you start building it.

-Swisschema allows you to start building your system without having to set context boundaries.
-You can just generate a Ecto schema, `use Swisschema` in it, and start manipulating data right away.
-And when time comes for you to turn your operations into real transactions, you slice your system into contexts, implement context modules, and start replacing Swisschema function calls with your context functions.
+SwissSchema allows you to start building your system without having to set context boundaries.
+You can just generate a Ecto schema, `use SwissSchema` in it, and start manipulating data right away.
+And when time comes for you to turn your operations into real transactions, you slice your system into contexts, implement context modules, and start replacing SwissSchema function calls with your context functions.

 Also, `User.get(1)` is just easier to read and understand than `Repo.get(User, 1)`. :)